SUNY-MEC-MEIC-Lab/SARA/README.md

-# SARA: Select And Retain for Adjustment
+# SARA: Scene Aware Reconstruction Accelerator

 SARA is a graph-based pair selection strategy for Structure-from-Motion (SfM).
 It efficiently selects optimal image pairs by evaluating geometric overlap and parallax using a lightweight "mini-RANSAC" and GPU-accelerated batch processing.